 - Sports injuries

-- Problems related to neuromuscular conditions, like cerebral palsy and spina bifida
+- Problems related to neuromuscular conditions, such as cerebral palsy and spina bifida

 - Our surgeons are highly skilled specialists in pediatric orthopaedics.

-- We have a spine clinic just for treating children and teens.
+- We have a spine clinic just for children and teens.

 - We have the West Coast’s only child-focused intraoperative MRI to help with infant casting, hip dysplasia surgery and spinal surgery.